starsite/FileMaker-Swift/README.md

 ### Class vars and lets
 A `let` is a constant, in Swift.

-For testing, you can hardcode `baseURL` and `auth` as below, but best practice is to keep sensitive info (api keys, etc.) outside of `Bundle.main`.
+During testing, you can hardcode `baseURL` and `auth` values as below, but best practice is to keep sensitive info (api keys, etc.) outside of `Bundle.main`.
 It's safer to fetch that information from elsewhere and save to `UserDefaults`.
 For my apps, I fetch all "environment" settings from CloudKit, on launch.
 Doing it that way also provides a remote kill-switch, if necessary.

 ```swift
 import UIKit